** Click HERE for details/ requirements on UCC's partnership with the City of Milwaukee Down Payment Assistance Program

-The Walker Square Neighborhood Development Initiative has had a stabilizing effect on the neighborhood and improved the quality of life for many families in the area.
-Since 2003 the program has closed 465 houses for a total of $50.2 million in property values.
-Each year, UCC hopes to grow the program and help even more first-time homebuyers.
+The Neighborhood Development Initiative has had a stabilizing effect on the neighborhood and improved the quality of life for many families in the area.
+Since the program began, UCC's experience in building economic vitality through homeownership has resulted in the transfer of more than $130 million in real estate and over 1,200 new homeowners in the city of Milwaukee.

-Through the Walker Square Neighborhood Development Initiative, UCC aims to:
+Through the Neighborhood Development Initiative, UCC aims to: